 - Offering a Position – Criminal background checks must be complete prior to making an offer of employment.
+In cases where an expedited employment offer is deemed necessary to prevent losing a highly qualified candidate, offers for exempt positions may be made contingent on a successful background check.
+This contingent employment offer would need to be made in writing to the final candidate, preferably by email.
 In most cases, only the finalist being offered the position will be checked.
-However, there may be circumstances where more than one applicant is checked (e.g., President, Vice-President, Provost search).
-See Section IV, conducting criminal background checks, for a description of the process, including notification of the Provost, Vice-President, Chief Financial Officer or Chancellor in the case of a positive criminal history.
+However, there may be circumstances where more than one applicant is checked (e.g., President, Vice-President, Provost, Chief Financial Officer, Chancellor search).
+See Section IV, conducting criminal background checks, for a description of the process, including notification of the President, Provost, Vice-President, Chief Financial Officer or Chancellor in the case of a positive criminal history.

-All new hires or transfers (including student hourly, part time, and per course faculty) to sensitive positions as defined below shall be subject to a criminal background check.
+All new hires, promotions or transfers (including student hourly and part-time) to sensitive positions as defined below shall be subject to a criminal background check.
 Sensitive positions shall include the following individuals who:

 - Have Fiduciary Responsibilities including ability to move funds between accounts, use university funds routinely to purchase items/services, handles more than nominal amounts of cash ($5,000+), works with grant funding that can be transferred between accounts, and/or is responsible for auditing fiduciary activities.